 From the 1890s until the outbreak of World War 2, there was an enormous wave of immigration to South Wales from Italy, with families from the Apennine Mountains and in particular the town of Bardi opening cafés and ice cream parlours all over the Valleys.
 The legacy of this is to be seen in the surnames of many families and of course in the many businesses and establishments that are still open and thriving.
 Ponty has quite a few on its streets: Café Royale and Café Fresco are amongst the very best in Wales.

 The Market Quarter

 Any visit to Pontypridd couldn’t possibly be complete without a visit to the excellent covered market - The Market Quarter.
 From fresh fruit and veg, butchers and sweets, to gift shops, a barber shop, bookshop and more, the market contains something for everyone.
-Whether you fancy a natter over a Welsh Cake, an all-day breakfast or a meal at Janet’s Authentic Northen Chinese Restaurant or Lewi’s Thai Cafe, Ponty Market really does have it all.
+Whether you fancy a natter over a Welsh Cake, a meal at nearby Janet’s Authentic Northen Chinese Restaurant or an all-day breakfast or Lewi’s Thai Cafe, Ponty Market really does have it all.
 There’s been a market here since the early 19th century with the present building dating from the 1870s.
 Recent refurbishments have retained the traditional character of the market, but cleverly brought it into the 21st Century with style and aplomb.

 Meet the miners

 If you arrive at Pontypridd via the rail link, it’s worth considering that when it was built in 1907, the main platform was the longest island platform in the world.
 The station was bustling with an endless procession of freight trains carrying coal, black gold, from the mines of the Rhondda Valleys to Cardiff Docks and beyond.